lkubb/salt-tool-packages-formula/docs/README.rst

         # Install python applications/libs with a cli interface globally inside
         # their dedicated venv, without depending on the default python version.
       pipx:
+        required:
+            # Those -> system packages <- will be required before installing.
+Works for all managers.
+          pkgs:
+            - some-package-required-for-installation
             # Those -> states <- will be required before installing.
 Works for all managers.
-        required:
+          states:
             - dotsync
         wanted:
           - poetry
         # package manager packages
       pkgs:
+        required:
             # Those -> states <- will be required before installing.
-        required:
+          states:
             - tool_git
           # Those will be installed with the system's default package manager.
           # Since they will be installed globally, all packages for all users
           # will be accumulated.
         wanted:
           - coreutils
           - gawk
+      uv:
+        wanted:
+          - poetry
+            # You can specify parameter overrides for `uv_tool.installed`
+            # in a mapping.
+          - copier:
+              extras:
+                - copier-templates-extensions

 Formula-specific
 ^^^^^^^^^^^^^^^^